cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/docs/examples/ogm.md

 @prefix yo: <https://www.theworldavatar.com/kg/yourontology/> .
 ```

+> NOTE: if you wish to develop this in a Jupyter notebook, you might find it helpful to set the ontology to development mode using `YourOntology.set_dev_mode()`, which will allow you re-run the cell once you made changes to your classes/properties without throwing an "class already registered" error.
+Once you are happy with your ontology and wish to switch back to production mode, you may do this via `YourOntology.set_prod_mode()`.

 ### Define a property (relationship)

 To define custom object and data properties, the two base classes `ObjectProperty` and `DatatypeProperty` should be used respectively.
 It should be noted that the user is only required to specify the cardinality of these properties at the class defination, as their `rdfs:domain` and `rdfs:range` will be automatically handled by the class that utilises the defined properties.